riandyrn/batha-challenge/challenge-1/README.md

 **How to Submit:**

 After you finished the challenge, send a zip file containing both deliverables to riandy@batha.id with cc to admin@sanberhub.com.
+The maximum submission time is on Tuesday, November 17, 2020 at 23:59 WIB.

 **Additional Notes:**